spectrocloud/librarium/docs/docs-content/clusters/edge/networking/local-registry.md

 ## Prerequisites
 - At least one Edge host with an x86_64 or AMD64 processor architecture.

-- Each of your Edge hosts must have at least 2 CPUs (4 CPUs recommended), 8 GB of RAM.
+- Each of your Edge hosts must have at least 4 CPUs and 8 GB of RAM.

 - At least 160 GB of persistent storage.
 The actual amount of storage required depends on the size of your images.